What is DSEAR? A quick guide to DSEAR and DSEAR regulations

 An Introduction to DSEAR

 DSEAR stands for the Dangerous Substances and Explosive Atmospheres Regulations 2002 and is, in effect, a risk assessment that aims to elminiate risks.
 DSEAR requires employers in the UK to control fire and explosion risks associated with explosions, fires and substances corrosive to metals.

 Health and Safety matters legally, so any UK site that manages a significant quantity of flammable gas, vapour, or combustible dust or powders that have the potential to form an explosive atmosphere will fall under the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR).
 DSEAR regulations were passed in the UK in 2002 as a result of two European Directives: The Chemical Agents Directive (98/24/EC) and the Explosive Atmospheres Directive (99/92/EC).
 From 2015, DSEAR also covers gases under pressure and substances that are corrosive to metals.

 So DSEAR is, in effect, a risk assessment that requires the assessment of fire and explosion risks in the workplace.
-As with all risk assessments in both process and occupational safety, in order for there to be risk there must be a hazard present.
+As with all risk assessments in both process and occupational safety, for there to be risk there must be a hazard present.
 For fire and explosive risks, the presence of dangerous substances, flammable atmospheres and effective sources of ignition are usually the major hazards present.

 Is DSEAR a legal requirement?

-DSEAR regulations are a legal requirement that both employers and the self-employed must adhere to in order to protect against the risk of fire and explosions in the workplace.
+DSEAR regulations are a legal requirement that both employers and the self-employed must adhere to protect against the risk of fire and explosions in the workplace.

-Under DSEAR, employers are required to assess all sites where a hazardous environment (dangerous substances, flammable atmospheres and effective sources of ignition) are present.
-For example, areas like gasworks and furnaces, refineries or foundries, storage tanks for volatile products like petrol are all examples of where such hazards may be present.
+Under DSEAR, employers are required to assess all sites where a hazardous environment (dangerous substances, flammable/explosive atmospheres and effective sources of ignition) is present.
+For example, areas like gasworks and furnaces, refineries or foundries, and storage tanks for volatile products like petrol are all examples of where such hazards may be present.